SHOULD HUMANS GO EXTINCT?

 “The work of the individual still remains the spark that moves mankind forward”

-We have mapped the history of our planet, worked out how it works, and that has been recorded for posterity.
-If man died out, who would be left to record the changes and address the challenges in our world?
-All our cumulative acquired knowledge might be lost.
+We have mapped the history of our planet, figured out how it works, recorded this knowledge for posterity.
+If man died out, who would be left to record future changes and address new challenges in our world?

 “With great affection I urge all future mothers: Keep happy and let nothing rob you of the interior joy of motherhood.
 Your child deserves your happiness.
 Don’t let fears, worries, other people’s comments or problems lessen your joy at being God’s means of bringing a new life to the world.”